astronomer/docs/astro/kubernetespodoperator.md

 ## Run images from a private registry

 By default, the KubernetesPodOperator expects to pull a Docker image that's hosted publicly on Docker Hub.
-If you want to execute a Docker image that's hosted in a private registry, you'll need to create a Kubernetes Secret and then specify the Kubernetes Secret in your DAG.
-If your Docker image is hosted in an Amazon Elastic Container Registry (ECR) repository, see [Docker images hosted in private Amazon ECR repositories](#docker-images-hosted-in-private-amazon-ecr-repositories)
+If you want to execute a Docker image that's hosted in a private registry, you need to create a Kubernetes Secret and then specify the Kubernetes Secret in your DAG.
+If your Docker image is hosted in an Amazon Elastic Container Registry (ECR) repository, see [Docker images hosted in private Amazon ECR repositories](#docker-images-hosted-in-private-amazon-ecr-repositories).

 ### Prerequisites